danceratopz/blockchain-developer-bootcamp-final-project/README.md

 Fronted:
 * Allow a user to open a detailed view of a fractionalized NFT to display its full and account-specific information (e.g., percentage of ERC20 tokens held).
-* Remove the Redeem page (it can be incorporated in the Market (or Detailed view) )as a "redeem" button or "cancel".
+* Remove the Redeem page (it can be incorporated in the Market, or potential "Detail" view)as a "redeem" button or "cancel".
 * Add a pager for Market and Payout Listings.
 * Refactor state logic for Listings.
 * Refactor react code